Origin-Therapy/origin-takehome-interview/README.md

 ### 4️⃣ Deployment & Notes
 - Deploy to [Vercel](https://vercel.com) or [Render](https://render.com).
-- Think about errors/edge cases/security/auth/scalability.
-If you don't have time to implement them, mention how you would handle them in the README file.
+- Please refer to the Submission section for notes.

 ---